Semiring Provenance for Lightweight Description Logics: Preliminaries

 where $R\in \NR$,~$A\in \NC$.
-We often use $\exists P$ as a shorthand for $\exists P.\top$, and we call \emph{basic concepts} the concepts of the form $A$ or $\exists P$. \item Positive \emph{role inclusions} (RIs) are of the form $P\sqsubseteq Q$ with $P,Q::=R\mid R^-$ for $R\in\NR$ and \emph{negative role inclusions} are of the form $P\sqcap Q\sqsubseteq \bot$. \end{itemize} An $\ELHI_\bot$ \emph{ontology} is a finite set of axioms of any of the available forms.
-A \emph{\DLLiteR ontology} may contain assertions, positive and negative role inclusions, and GCIs of one of the following restricted forms: $D_1\sqsubseteq D_2$ or $D_1\sqcap D_2\sqsubseteq \bot$ where $D_1$ and $D_2$ are \emph{basic concepts}.
-An \ELHr \emph{ontology} may contain all the considered axioms with the restrictions that (i)~$\bot$ does not occur in the ontology and (ii)~there is no inverse role (\ie $P::=R$), except for \emph{range restrictions} of the form $\exists R^-\sqsubseteq A$.
+We often use $\exists P$ as a shorthand for $\exists P.\top$, and we call \emph{basic concepts} the concepts of the form $A$ or $\exists P$. \item Positive \emph{role inclusions} (RIs) are of the form $P\sqsubseteq Q$ with $P,Q::=R\mid R^-$ for $R\in\NR$ and \emph{negative role inclusions} are of the form $P\sqcap Q\sqsubseteq \bot$. \footnote{$\ELHI_\bot$ normally does not allow negative RIs.
+We include them in the definition of $\ELHIbot$ so that DL-Lite$_\Rmc$ is a fragment of $\ELHIbot$.
+Indeed, DL-Lite$_\Rmc$ allows for axioms of the form $P\sqsubseteq \neg Q$ \cite{DBLP:journals/jar/CalvaneseGLLR07}, equivalently expressed as $P\sqcap Q\sqsubseteq \bot$.} \end{itemize} An $\ELHIbot$ \emph{ontology} is a finite set of axioms of any of the available forms.
+We are in particular interested in two fragments of $\ELHIbot$: \DLLiteR and (a syntactic restriction of) $\EL$ extended with role inclusions and range restrictions, \ELHr. \begin{itemize} \item A \emph{\DLLiteR ontology} may contain assertions, positive and negative role inclusions, and GCIs of one of the following restricted forms: $D_1\sqsubseteq D_2$ or $D_1\sqcap D_2\sqsubseteq \bot$ where $D_1$ and $D_2$ are \emph{basic concepts}. \item An \ELHr \emph{ontology} may contain all the considered axioms with the restrictions that (i)~$\bot$ does not occur in the ontology and (ii)~there is no inverse role (\ie $P::=R$), except for \emph{range restrictions} of the form $\exists R^-\sqsubseteq A$. \end{itemize}

-In the standard DL literature, languages from the \EL family usually allow for GCIs of the general form $C\sqsubseteq C$ with $C$ constructed as in the previous grammar rules, but our syntactic restrictions are made without loss of generality.
-Indeed, such GCIs can be translated into our syntax by exhaustively applying the following rules: (i) replace $C\sqsubseteq C_1\sqcap C_2$ by $C\sqsubseteq C_1$ and $C\sqsubseteq C_2$, (ii)~replace $C_1\sqsubseteq \exists P.C_2$ by $C_1\sqsubseteq \exists S$, \mbox{$S\sqsubseteq P$} and $\exists S^-\sqsubseteq C_2$ where $S$ is a fresh role name.
-The reason for this syntactic restriction is that conjunctions or qualified restrictions of a role on the right-hand side of GCIs lead to counter-intuitive behaviour when dealing with provenance.
+In the standard DL literature, languages from the \EL family usually allow for GCIs of the general form $C_1\sqsubseteq C_2$ with $C_1,C_2$ constructed as in the grammar rule for $C$ introduced above \cite{BBL-IJCAI05,BBL-EL08,DBLP:conf/rweb/BienvenuO15}.
+A set of such GCIs $\Tmc$ can be translated into a conservative extension $\Tmc'$ of $\Tmc$ in our syntax in polynomial time by exhaustively applying the following rules: \begin{itemize} \item replace $C\sqsubseteq C_1\sqcap C_2$ by $C\sqsubseteq C_1$ and $C\sqsubseteq C_2$, \item replace $C_1\sqsubseteq \exists P.C_2$ by $C_1\sqsubseteq \exists S$, \mbox{$S\sqsubseteq P$} and $\exists S^-\sqsubseteq C_2$ where $S$ is a fresh role name. \end{itemize} The reason for this syntactic restriction is that conjunctions or qualified restrictions of a role on the right-hand side of GCIs lead to counter-intuitive behavior when dealing with provenance.
 We discuss this issue in further detail in Section~\ref{sec:syntacticRestrictions}.